NithinKumarHS/LeetCode-Practice/README.md

-# 🚀 LeetCode Solutions by Nithin H S
+# 🚀 LeetCode Solutions by NithinKumar HS

 Welcome to my curated collection of LeetCode solutions, structured and organized by difficulty.
 This repository serves as a personal coding journal to track my DSA practice and help others understand clean, readable, and well-documented code.